BenJ3D/ChiaFarmAlert/README.md

 `Refresh`: This button updates the GUI with the latest farm summary information.

-`Send Email`: This button sends an email to the recipient email address with the current farm summary information.
+`Send Email`: This button force sends an email to the recipient email address with the current farm summary information.

 `Close`: This button closes the window and stops the script from running.

-The script will also run in the background and update the information every 10 minutes.
-If there are changes in the number of plots or wallet balance, an email will be sent to the recipient email address.

 Dependencies
 ```Python 3```